schahal/registry/registry/coder/modules/agentapi/README.md

 ## For module developers

-For a complete example of how to use this module, see the [goose module](https://github.com/coder/registry/blob/main/registry/coder/modules/goose/main.tf).
+For a complete example of how to use this module, see the [Goose module](https://github.com/coder/registry/blob/main/registry/coder/modules/goose/main.tf).